-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 Managing Dependencies with package.json

-As you can see, Underscore v1.8.3 was installed in our project.
+As you can see, Underscore v1.9.2 was installed in our project.
 The caret (

-^) at the front of the version number indicates that when installing, npm will pull in the highest version of the package it can find where the only the major version has to match (unless a
+^) at the front of the version number indicates that when installing, npm will pull in the highest version of the package it can find where only the major version has to match (unless a

 package-lock.json file is present).
 In our case, that would be anything below v2.0.0.
 This method of versioning dependencies (major.minor.patch) is known as semantic versioning.
 You can read more about it here: Semantic Versioning: Why You Should Be Using it.